The PDF rulebook version can be found at: http://www.hrkc.com/rules

 4.12 Engine Tech/Post Race Inspection

-4.12.1 Any person not willing to submit his/her equipment for inspection or is found illegal, will be disqualified from the event and will be subject to further HRKC Board of Directors action.
+4.12.1 Any person not willing to submit his/her equipment for inspection or is found illegal, will forfeit results from the event and will be subject to further HRKC Board of Directors action.
 The Technical Director reserves the right for random inspection.
 No loose weights or other objects that might enhance competitiveness are permitted.
 Under the provisions of this paragraph, the Technical Director or Technical Inspector determines the extent of tear down and inspection.
 The Tech Area shall be roped off and only two team members per kart/kar are allowed in the area.
 The decision of the Technical Inspector is final.
 Drivers unable to have their karts/kars weighed must place their equipment in an impound area designated by the Tech Director.

 4.12.2 NKA Engine rules apply.
 See HRKC Section 10 for all class listings and requirements.
 All racers are encouraged to obtain a NKA Tech Manual and to learn the rules.
 A manual may be obtained from any of the Track Vendors or directly from NKA or a local kart shop.
 Any local rules or deviations from the NKA rules are listed below: